Homemade Chicken Noodle Soup: A Chef’s Take

 Protein:

-- 2 to 2.5 lbs bone-in, skin-on chicken (mix of thighs and breasts preferred)
+- 2 lbs bone-in, skin-on chicken (mix of thighs and breasts preferred)

 - Optional: shredded rotisserie chicken, for convenience, with less depth